Articles

 Both of these types of implants have very different symptoms that may indicate a rupture, so it’s important to know what to look out for for your specific procedure.

-Silicone implants are more expensive than saline implants and are more durable, offering a more natural look and feel.
-As silicone is thicker than saline, any leaks tend to stay inside the implant when it ruptures, so a silicone breast implant rupture is not always obvious.
-This is known as a silent rupture.
-Symptoms of a ruptured silicone implant can include a decrease in breast size, pain, tenderness, numbness, swelling, burning or changes in sensation in the breast.
-But a silicone breast implant rupture won’t always cause symptoms.
+Silent rupture breast implant symptoms can include a decrease in breast size, change in breast shape, pain, tenderness, numbness, swelling, burning or changes in sensation in the breast.
+It is important to be aware that a silicone breast implant rupture won’t always cause noticeable symptoms.
 An imaging scan, such as an MRI or ultrasound, will be able to confirm a suspected rupture.

 Is a ruptured breast implant dangerous?